Close

 Exercises to reinforce the rules

 To help you consolidate what you have read, you can do a simple exercise.
 Open the parentheses in the sentences by putting the verbs in the correct order according to the rules of the Past Continuous.
-To see the correct answer to a sentence, just click on it.

-5. What __ you ___ (to do) the whole day yesterday?
+5. What the whole day yesterday?

 You can complete more activities on our Smarte interactive platform for free!
 The activities are divided into English levels, so choose yours.
 Have fun with your practice!